What is the difference between an IT strategy and an IT plan?

 Creating a well-defined strategy and a plan to achieve it is complex.
 In addition to defining the goals, initiatives, and detailed work, you need to be able to proactively spot weaknesses, determine the causes, and swiftly adjust.
 It takes a lot of effort to deliver on your plans without losing focus or velocity.

 This is why many IT managers use purpose-built roadmapping tools like Aha!
 Roadmaps to define and implement strategic plans.
 A technology roadmap helps you visualize your goals and the timeline for completing the supporting work.
-You can track your progress, identify roadblocks, and integrate with the development tools that you already use.
-Try Aha!
-Roadmaps now — free for 30 days.

 - Introduction to information technology